On Bended Knee: Music video

-The accompanying music video for "On Bended Knee", directed by Lionel C. Martin, featured the band members and their breakup and eventual reconciliation with four famous actresses: Kim Fields, Renée Jones, Lark Voorhies, and Victoria Rowell.
+The music video for "On Bended Knee", directed by American director Lionel C. Martin, featured the Boyz II Men band members and their breakup and eventual reconciliation with four famous actresses: Kim Fields, Renée Jones, Lark Voorhies, and Victoria Rowell.
 The video was filmed in New Orleans, Louisiana.
 It includes footage from Audubon Park, a streetcar, and the French Quarter.

-The video begins with Wanya's girlfriend (Voorhies) in the car with him, accusing him of looking at another woman at the grocery store, and she gets out of the car, leaving Wanya alone.
+The video begins with Wanyá Morris' girlfriend (Voorhies) in the car with him, accusing him of looking at another woman at the grocery store, and she gets out of the car, leaving Morris alone.
 He eventually finds her sitting on bleachers where they make up.
-Shawn meets a girl (Rowell) with a dog at the park and falls in love with her after just meeting her.
-Michael gets into a fight with his girlfriend (Jones) on his birthday and he's shown alone, drawing a picture of her, but then she comes back to him.
-Nathan is shown concentrating more on writing music than spending time with his girlfriend (Fields), which frustrates her so she writes a breakup note on his mirror and leaves him, but she eventually returns to him.
+Shawn Stockman meets a girl (Rowell) with a dog at the park and falls in love with her after just meeting her.
+Michael McCary gets into a fight with his girlfriend (Jones) on his birthday and he's shown alone, drawing a picture of her, but then she comes back to him.
+Nathan Morris is shown concentrating more on writing music than spending time with his girlfriend (Fields), which frustrates her so she writes a breakup note on his mirror and leaves him, but she eventually returns to him.
 The band appears singing on the subway and in the rain.